 Let’s first get into how you set up the game, and then we will discuss the logistics of playing.

 Setting Up Jenga

 To get the game ready, all you need is the physical game and a flat, sturdy surface.

-Once you have successfully pulled out a Jenga block without knocking the tower over, place that block on the top of the tower.
+Once you have successfully pulled out a Jenga block without knocking the tower over, place that block in the correct directon at the top of the tower.

 Keep taking turns with the other players by repeating this same step until someone makes the tower fall over from instability.

 However, it’s important to note that pulling out the wrong block could easily cause the whole thing to topple over, or simply weaken it enough to cause someone else to knock it over.